St. Patrick’s Day Activities for Grandkids

 After adding the contents of his brothers’ bowls to his own, another one of the boys announced that his looked like Leprechaun Ice Cream.
 LOVE those silly Littles!

-Please don’t leave without sharing with us what you do with your grandkids for St. Patrick’s Day!
+Please don’t leave without sharing with us what your favorite St. Patrick’s Day activities are to do with your grandkids!
 Leave a comment below and share with the rest of us your grand ideas!!

 Cookies & Milk for Everyone!